-Immediate Action - the chaperone will summon the group advisor or accompanying administrator.
+Immediate Action - The chaperone will summon the group advisor or accompanying administrator.

-Investigation - the administrator or his/her designee will request that the student empty his/her pockets or purse and volunteer all drug-like substances.
+Investigation - The administrator or their designee will request that the student empty their pockets or purse and volunteer all drug-like substances.
 A witness will be present.
 All of the student's property will be searched according to policy.
 The student will not be left alone.
 SAT will be notified.